 Tim Snyder, Newsletter Editor.
 Tim joined the Ohio DNR in 1980 as a park ranger at Geneva State Park and in 1982 became the west-central Ohio District Manager for DNAP, based at Clifton Gorge State Nature Preserve.
 His weekly column Nature Notes appeared in several local newspapers.
 He also served on the Division’s burn team, including two years as burn boss overseeing controlled burns—an activity that led to his participation in the Ohio Interagency Fire Crew and ten fire fighting assignments in the American West.
 He retired in 2005, but continues to work with Ohio’s natural resources and maintains his Forest Service red card.
 He is active with the Outdoor Writers of Ohio, now serving as President.
 His first book, Rainbows of Rock, Tables of Stone: The Natural Arches and Pillars of Ohio, the result of 25 years of research in every corner of the state, and was published in 2009.
 Tim is a native of Findlay and holds a B.S. in Biology Education from Evangel College and a M.S. in Recreation Resources and Interpretive Services from Colorado State University.

 David Todt.
-Dave is currently the Provost and Vice-President for Academic Affairs at Shawnee State University.
+Dave is a Professor of Biology and Natural Sciences at Shawnee State University.
 He has been a faculty member in biology/teacher preparation and administrator at Shawnee State since 1978.
 Dave’s introduction to DNAP came when he was the statewide coordinator for the Youth Conservation Corps program in the 1970s.
 The YCC worked on many natural areas, preserves, and scenic rivers.
 Dave served two terms on the Natural Areas Council from 1994-2004 and has been a Trustee for the Ohio Chapter of the Nature Conservancy.
 He has also been active in the Environmental Education Council of Ohio, the Ohio Academy of Science and the Ohio Biological Survey.
 Dave resides in Friendship, near Shawnee State Forest.